Hidden Gems: 7 Less-Crowded Tokyo Cherry Blossom Spots to Explore

 Inokashira Park cherry blossoms

-While Inokashira Park does attract more visitors than some of the other spots on this list, it still offers a calmer atmosphere compared to bustling parks like Ueno or Yoyogi.
+While Inokashira Park attracts more visitors than some other spots on this list, it still offers a calmer atmosphere compared to bustling parks like Ueno or Yoyogi.
 Here, you can glide across the water on swan boats and rowboats, taking in the picturesque sakura views.
 The cherry blossom area is conveniently located near the quaint zoo, and you can even pair your hanami experience with a visit to the enchanting Ghibli Museum – just remember, reservations are a must!

 Chidorigafuchi